Morgan Lavenstein as Pope Joan in Top Girls. Photo by Joe Mazza

 Photo by Jenn Udoni

-Lavender Men at About Face Chicago
+LAVENDER MEN by Roger Q. Mason at About Face Chicago

 Guided with expertise by […] director, writer and performer Lucky Stiff, they’ve seemed to inject a transfusion of additional pluck and power into this production.” - Chicago Theater Reviews